 HutchCC has in place five outcomes that oversee not only the general education courses but also the entire curriculum.
 All HutchCC courses are connected to at least one institution-wide outcome.
 Rubrics were developed to assist with the consistency of measuring each of these outcomes.

 The five HutchCC Institution Wide Outcomes are as follows:

 Credit courses at Hutchinson Community College have course outcomes and competencies.
 Similar to the program outcomes, these are based upon research, guidance from advisory boards, and direction of the field.
-For the academic transfer courses, the course outcomes and competencies are evaluated by transfer institutions to ensure they are equivalent to what is being taught there and they will be accepted upon when a student transfers to the institution.
+For the academic transfer courses, the course outcomes and competencies are evaluated by transfer institutions to ensure they are equivalent to what is being taught there and they will be accepted when a student transfers to the institution.

-Hutchinson Community College also participates in the Kansas Board of Regents' Course Transfer Initiative that guarantees the transfer of 100 courses among all Kansas public postsecondary institutions through the utilization of approved course outcomes.
+Hutchinson Community College also participates in the Kansas Board of Regents' Course Transfer Initiative which guarantees the transfer of 100 courses among all Kansas public postsecondary institutions through the utilization of approved course outcomes.

 Hutchinson Community College has in place both direct and indirect as well as internal and external assessment tools to measure student learning.
-The Assessment Subcommittee, Institutional Research, and President's Council review and assesses these instruments in terms of effectiveness and meaningful data gained from them.
+The Assessment Subcommittee, Institutional Research, and President's Council review and assess these instruments in terms of effectiveness and meaningful data gained from them.

 Faculty report their course outcome assessment data each semester.
 They then use this data to improve the techniques to teach their course outcomes.
 This data is also utilized during Program Reviews.

 The schedule for assessment instruments used institution-wide.